How do you save money in Malaysia? What works? What doesn’t?

 I am a big fan of SuperCook – enter your ingredients, and it’ll churn out recipes that you can make with those leftover ingredients.
 I wrote about how I use this tip to keep my healthy-ish meals costing RM2.86 per person.
 Much less kitchen waste this way.

 30. Choose low-cost investments

 Why: Investments with high fees, in my opinion, are an unnecessary waste of money.
 Feel free to provide data to disprove this if you don’t agree.
 Check your investments – how much do they take out for fund manager fees, maintenance fees and admin fees?
 Aim for 1% fee.

 31. Buy from bargain bins

-Why: My favourite bargain bins are from Ben’s Grocers, Cold Storage and Tesco 😀
+Why: I’d argue this is my favourite way to save money, even if I sometimes buy stuff I shouldn’t!
+My favourite bargain bins are from Ben’s Grocers, Cold Storage and Tesco 😀

 32. Exercise on the cheap